philippkant/fullstackopen2020_part3/README.md

 Notes for me:
-- don't forget to do heroku config:set MONGODB_URI after each change
+- don't forget to do heroku config:set MONGODB_URI